R-Ahmadi01/Garbage-classification/README.md

 ---
 # Architecture

-The model architecture in this project consists of two main components: the CLIP feature extractor and a custom classifier ([figure 2](#Figure-2)).
+The model architecture in this project consists of two main components: the CLIP feature extractor and a custom classifier figure 2.

 1. **CLIP Feature Extractor**
    We use the CLIP model `(ViT-B/32 variant)` for extracting rich image and text